 What are Eco Depots?

-There are 17 Extended Producer Responsibility (EPR) programs operating in British Columbia to collect and recycle everything from antifreeze to fluorescent light tubes.
-These programs ensure the producers of items for sale in BC contribute to the safe disposal and recycling of their end-of-life products.
-Eco Depots combine the collection services of multiple EPR programs in one location to improve access and increase convenience for users allowing them to drop off old electronics, paint and used oil in one trip.
+Eco Depots are facilities that accept a wide range of potentially harmful items for safe disposal and recycling.
+Multiple Extended Producer Responsibility (EPR) programs in British Columbia are responsible for the collection of these items which include antifreeze, used motor, old electronics, batteries and paint.
+Eco Depots combine the collection services of multiple EPR programs in one location to improve access and increase convenience for users allowing them to drop off multiple items in one trip.

 Who Operates Them?

-Eco Depots are located in many communities around the province and operated by local governments, service organizations and small businesses.
-EPR programs provide funding for the collection of their designated materials by depot operators.
+Eco Depots are located in many communities around the province and operated by local governments, service organizations and/or small businesses.
+EPR programs provide funding and transportation for the collection of their designated materials by depot operators.
 The RDCK encourages EPR programs to seek out local businesses and organizations to partner with and establish more drop-off locations in the district that are accessible for all residents.

 What Items are Accepted?